ralsina/tartrazine/README.md

 It also provides a CLI tool which can be used to highlight many things in many styles.

-Currently Tartrazine supports 273 languages and has 334 themes (66 from Chroma, the rest are base16 themes via [Sixteen](https://github.com/ralsina/sixteen)
+Currently Tartrazine supports 273 languages and has hundreds of themes (69 from Chroma, the rest are base16 themes via [Sixteen](https://github.com/ralsina/sixteen)

 ## Installation